GERSL/pycold-uconnhpc/README.md

 working_dir="/scratch/your_scratch_folder"   # the place to save the result folder yaml_path="/home/your_home_folder/uconn_hpc_pycold/config.yaml"   # the path of your config yaml
 ```
+To use Object-based COLD, just add --method='OB-COLD' into the end of 'python3 pycold_workflow.py ...' line.
+The program will generate an additional folder ('cm_maps') to change magnitude, direction and date snapshots

 This process typically took 1-1.5 hours to finish (200 cores, skylake or EpycPriority nodes); you will see a folder named 'h * v * _results' created in working_dir.